Is Wise the Best Way to Send Money to Thailand?

 In addition, the transfer fee from Wise is 19 times lower than PayPal.

-However, currently the Multi Currency Account is currently NOT available in 21 countries, including India, Hong Kong, and Japan, and two states in the U.S. — Hawaii and Nevada.
+However, the Multi Currency Account is currently NOT available in 21 countries, including India, Hong Kong, and Japan, and two states in the U.S. — Hawaii and Nevada.

 Business MasterCard